offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

  <div style="text-align:center;">
 <img src="/assets/MNIST_bothAlgorithms.gif" alt="" />
 <br>
 <b>Figure 5.</b> We trained a GAN with GDA and our algorithm on the 0-1 MNIST dataset.
-During the first 1000 iterations, GDA "forgets" how to generate $0$'s, while our algorithm learns how to
+During the first 1000 iterations, GDA forgets how to generate $0$'s, while our algorithm learns how to
 generate both $0$'s and $1$'s early on and does not stop generating either digit.
 </div>

 <br/>

-While here we have focused on comparing our algorithm to GDA, in [our paper](https://arxiv.org/abs/2006.12376) we include as well a comparison to [Unrolled GANs](https://arxiv.org/abs/1611.02163), which also exhibits cycling between modes.
+While here we have focused on comparing our algorithm to GDA, in our paper we also include a comparison to [Unrolled GANs](https://arxiv.org/abs/1611.02163), which exhibits cycling between modes.
 We also present results for CIFAR-10 (see Figures 3 and 7 in our paper), where we compute FID scores to track the progress of our algorithm.
 See our paper for more details; the code is available on [GitHub](https://github.com/mangoubi/Min-max-optimization-algorithm-for-training-GANs).